 Little Horn

-Then from among the ten horns, Daniel saw another horn emerge.
+Then from among the ten horns, Daniel saw a little horn emerge.

 The little horn (Dan 7:8) is the Antichrist.
 Notice in this verse this little horn possessed "eyes like the eyes of a man and mouth uttering great boasts".
 This little horn also makes war against the saints and prevails (Dan 7:21; Rev 13:7).
 It has been decreed that the saints have been given into Antichrist's hand for 3.5 years (second half of Daniel's 70th Week - Dan 7:25), but we know that will not happen to the full extent... close (6th-7th seal), but not the full 3.5 years: